-Johnston, A. & Pickrell, M. 2016, 'Designing for technicians working in the field: 8 usability heuristics for mobile application design', Proceedings of the 28th Australian Conference on Computer-Human Interaction, ACM, pp. 494-498.View/Download from: UTS OPUS or Publisher's site
+Johnston, A. & Pickrell, M. 2016, 'Designing for technicians working in the field: 8 usability heuristics for mobile application design', Proceedings of the 28th Australian Conference on Computer-Human Interaction, Australian Computer Human Interaction Conference, ACM, Launceston, Tasmania, Australia, pp. 494-498.View/Download from: UTS OPUS or Publisher's site

 Berry, R., Edmonds, E. & Johnston, A.J.
 2015, 'Unfinished Business: Some Reflections On Adopting A Practice-Based Approach To Technological Research As An Artist', Proceedings of the Annual Conference of the Australasian Computer Music Association, Australasian Computer Music Conference, The Australasian Computer Music Association, Sydney, pp. 13-18.

 This paper reflects upon aspects of my experience as an

 artist moving into research and my attempts to reconcile

 the two areas of activity and interest.
 It describes several